tsmith165/lazyvim-ubuntu-installer/README.md

 -   [Plugin and Custom Keybinds](VIM_PLUGIN_KEYBINDS.md)
 -   [Generic Vim/Tmux/Linux Keybinds](VIM_MOTION_KEYBINDS.md)

+### Alacritty

+To customize Alacritty, modify the `~/.config/alacritty/alacritty.conf` file.

+For information on Alacritty config, refer to: https://alacritty.org/config-alacritty.html

+### Dev Icons

+To add Dev Icons for file types we dont support by default, modify the `~/.config/nvim/lua/config/devicons.lua` file.

+Refer to this Nerd Font cheat sheet for choosing Dev Icons: https://www.nerdfonts.com/cheat-sheet Not all Dev Icons may be supported by the nerd font we installed or that you configured yourself.

 ## Troubleshooting

-If you encounter any issues during the setup process, please check the log files generated by the setup script for detailed information and error messages.
+If you encounter any issues during the setup process, please check the log files generated by the setup scripts for detailed information and error messages.

 ## License